brucewayne7777/brucewayne7777.github.io/content/authors/admin/_index.md

 #email: ""
 ---

-I am a student at Berliner Hochschule für Technik (BHT) with a passion for web development and artificial intelligence.
-I recently completed an internship at Concordia, where I gained valuable experience in software development.
+I am a mechatronics student at Berliner Hochschule für Technik (BHT) with a passion for robotics and automation.
+I recently completed an internship at Concordia, where I gained valuable experience in developing and integrating tactile sensors for human-robot interaction.

-My interests lie in creating beautiful and functional websites and exploring the possibilities of machine learning.
+My interests lie in the intersection of mechanical, electrical, and computer engineering to create intelligent systems.
 I am always eager to learn new technologies and apply them to real-world problems.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.